darrenyeung3110/cse160-WI22/PA6/Readme.md

 ## How to test

 Use the `make run` command to test your program which will run your program on a batch size of 1000 images.
+This will automatically compile your source (equivilent to executing `make run` and then running `./m1 1000`).

 ## Test Output